Aortic regurgitation results from an incompetent aortic valve causing a regurgitant flow of blood in diastole.

 Aortic regurgitation may feature in a number of connective tissue disorders.
 Aortic root diameter should be monitored in these individuals.

-Occurs in Stanford A dissections, impairing leaflet coaptation or causing prolapse.
-Causes acute disease.
-A medical emergency.
+Aortic regurgitation may complicate in Stanford A dissections, secondary to impaired leaflet coaptation or prolapse.
+Causes acute disease regurgitation and is a medical emergency.

 Aortic regurgitation may develop acutely or chronically over a period of many years.

 Acute aortic regurgitation is a medical emergency - an acute rise in left atrial pressure results in pulmonary oedema & cardiogenic shock.
 Valvular incompetence occurs rapidly and the compensatory changes seen in chronic disease do not have time to develop.
 Regurgitation of blood during diastole causes an increase in the left ventricular end-diastolic volume (and pressure).

 The effects of this are two-fold:

 In chronic aortic regurgitation, patients may remain asymptomatic for many decades.
 Valvular incompetence develops slowly.
 Regurgitation of blood during diastole causes an increase in the left ventricular end-diastolic volume (essentially the preload).
 This leads to systolic and diastolic dysfunction, left ventricular dilatation develops with eccentric hypertrophy.